Decentralized

 Learn ECS

-Get started with the ecs.js client library to easily integrate credential resolution into your applications.
+Get started with ecs.js to integrate simplified credential resolution, ENS Hooks support, and standard resolver compatibility into your applications.

 Quick Start Example